ATXstables/DNCPowerAutomate/Readme.txt

 Purpose:
 --------
 To automate operator input to the Donotcall.gov site of the United States Federal Trade Commision (FTC) utilizing a Windows Operating System.
+As of April 1st, 2023 solution is written in Power Automate.

 Requirements:
 -------------